ithic/contentful-hugo/README.md

-NPM module for a build pipeline that reads content from Contentful and writes it out for Contentful.
+NPM module for a build pipeline that reads content from Contentful and writes it out for Victor Hugo.

 Usage: